Services and Support

 In February 2019, the DowntownDC BID began operating the Downtown Day Services Center through a grant from the DC Government and in-kind contributions from the BID.
 The Center operates M-F from 9am-5pm in the lower level of the New York Avenue Presbyterian Church (1313 New York Avenue NW).
 Within a month of opening, The Center was serving up to 120 guests per day, offering a centrally-located single-access point facility for the public, and providing basic needs such as food, laundry facilities, showers and restrooms, to health care, employment and legal assistance, case management, harm reduction services, vital records and more, all under a Housing First model, to connect individuals to permanent supportive housing to end homelessness.
 Service providers include Pathways to Housing DC, HIPS, Unity Health Care, the District Department of Employment Services, DC Health, the District Department of Motor Vehicles, the Economic Security Administration and the Washington Legal Clinic for the Homeless.

-While The Center serves up to 120 individuals per day, additional funding would allow The Center to support even more individuals, expand its hours, offer additional services and enhance staffing, training and programming and achieve greater goals.
+In the short term, additional funding during COVID-19 would allow The Center to rise to meet increasing demands and an increased number of guests and eventually help The Center to expand its hours, offer additional services and enhance staffing, training and programming and achieve greater goals.

 DC Landlord Partnership Fund